Pseudomonadota

+Pseudomonadota (synonym "Proteobacteria") is a major phylum of gram-negative bacteria.
+They include pathogenic and free-living (non-parasitic) genera.
+The phylum comprises six classes Acidithiobacillia, Alphaproteobacteria, Betaproteobacteria, Gammaproteobacteria, Hydrogenophilia, and Zetaproteobacteria.
+The Pseudomonadota are widely diverse, with differences in morphology, metabolic processes, relevance to humans, and ecological influence.

+Classification

-Pseudomonadota (synonym Proteobacteria) is a major phylum of Gram-negative bacteria.
-The renaming of several prokaryote phyla in 2021, including Pseudomonadota, remains controversial among microbiologists, many of whom continue to use the earlier name Proteobacteria, of long standing in the literature.
-The phylum Proteobacteria includes a wide variety of pathogenic genera, such as Escherichia, Salmonella, Vibrio, Yersinia, Legionella, and many others.
+American microbiologist Carl Woese established this grouping in 1987, calling it informally the "purple bacteria and their relatives".
+The group was later formally named the 'Proteobacteria' after the Greek god Proteus, who was known to assume many forms.
+In 2021 the International Committee on Systematics of Prokaryotes designated the synonym Pseudomonadota, and renamed many other prokaryotic phyla as well.
+This renaming of several prokaryote phyla in 2021, including Pseudomonadota, remains controversial among microbiologists, many of whom continue to use the earlier name Proteobacteria, of long standing in the literature.
+The phylum Pseudomonadota encompasses classes Acidithiobacillia, Alphaproteobacteria, Betaproteobacteria, Gammaproteobacteria, Hydrogenophilia, and Zetaproteobacteria.
+The phylum includes a wide variety of pathogenic genera, such as Escherichia, Salmonella, Vibrio, Yersinia, Legionella, and many others.
 Others are free-living (non-parasitic) and include many of the bacteria responsible for nitrogen fixation.

-Carl Woese established this grouping in 1987, calling it informally the "purple bacteria and their relatives".
-Because of the great diversity of forms found in this group, it was later informally named Proteobacteria, after Proteus, a Greek god of the sea capable of assuming many different shapes (not after the Proteobacteria genus Proteus).
-In 2021 the International Committee on Systematics of Prokaryotes designated the synonym Pseudomonadota.